Menu

 Weight

-Laptops can weigh anywhere from three to seven pounds.
+Laptops can weigh anywhere from 3 to 7 pounds.
 While that range might not sound huge, the weight of your laptop will definitely make a difference after a full day of carrying it from class to class.
-Portability comes at a premium, as lighter laptops tend to cost more than heavier laptops.

 CPU

 The central processing unit (CPU) is the chip responsible for all operations on a laptop.
-If laptops were cars, CPUs would be the engines.
-Naturally, some CPUs are faster and more capable than others.
-To complicate matters, CPU speeds from different manufacturers can be difficult to directly compare because of fundamental differences in architecture.
+Some CPUs are faster and more capable than others.
+CPU speeds from different manufacturers can be difficult to compare because of fundamental differences in architecture.

 RAM

 A laptop’s random access memory (RAM) controls how many tasks the computer can take on simultaneously.
-This is incredibly important; without enough RAM, even the fastest CPU can seem sluggish.
+This is incredibly important since without enough RAM, even the fastest CPU can seem sluggish.
 More RAM doesn’t actually speed up how quickly data is processed, but because it controls how much data gets processed at a time, it has a big impact on how fast a laptop feels.
-Many laptops come with 4GB of RAM, but if you need a laptop that’s still going to feel fast after a few years of use (and multiple software updates), get one with at least 8GB, if not 16GB.
+Many laptops come with 4GB of RAM, but if you want a laptop that’s still going to feel fast after a few years of use, get one with at least 8GB, if not 16GB.

 Choosing your OS